SparkShorts: Films

-Released films

 Purl

 An anthropomorphic ball of yarn named Purl becomes the first ball of yarn to work at a company called B.R.O.
 Capital, but is discriminated against by her human coworkers.
 Purl promptly changes her appearance and personality in order to fit in, but soon finds out it may not be the best idea to do so.

 Smash and Grab

 Set on a futuristic Mars-like planet, two worker robots, named Smash and Grab respectively, must fight their way to freedom after choosing to escape from their exhausting work routine.

 Kitbull

 An independent kitten forms an unlikely friendship with an abused pit bull, whom he eventually chooses to help escape from his owners.

+This short accompanied Turning Red's 2024 U.S. theatrical release.

 Float

 Upon discovering his son's ability to fly, a father tries to hide his son's ability from the world.
 When his son's ability eventually becomes public though, the father must choose between going on the run or accepting his son.